eBay offers promoted listings campaign strategies for every type of seller. Learn more about what we offer on our Promoted Listings overview page

 - Create a download schedule by selecting the following report parameters:

-- Source → Marketing
+- Source → Advertising

-- Campaign type → Promoted Listings Advanced
+- Campaign strategy → Promoted Listings - Priority

-- Type → Keyword, Listing, Campaign, or Search query
+- Type → Keyword, Listing, Campaign or Search query

-- Frequency → Daily, Weekly, or Monthly
+- Frequency → Daily, Weekly or Monthly

 Tip